Ph.D. (University of Maryland, College Park)

 2012 (With Wan-Yin Lin and Ven-hwei Lo) ’To View or Not to View: Exploring the Influence of Social Networks and Subjective Norms on Online Porn Consumption,’ In Journal of Cybersociety and Education, 5.1, pp. 81-84.

-(Forthcoming) 2016 ‘Hong Kong Women’s Boys’ Love Protest and the Drifting Gaze’ In Women’s Manga in Asia: Uniting Different Cultures and Identities, Eds.
-Fusami Ogi, Kazumi Nagaike and Rebecca Suter (New York: Palgrave MacMillan) [Forthcoming]
+2018 (Forthcoming) ‘Hong Kong Women’s Boys’ Love Protest and the Drifting Gaze’ In Women’s Manga in Asia: Uniting Different Cultures and Identities, Eds.
+Fusami Ogi, Kazumi Nagaike and Rebecca Suter (New York: Palgrave MacMillan)

-(Forthcoming) 2016 ‘Male and Female Idols of the Chinese Pornosphere,’ In Handbook of East Asian Popular Culture, Eds.
-Koichi Iwabuchi, Chris Berry and Eva Tsai (London: Routledge, 2016)
+2017 ‘Male and Female Idols of the Chinese Pornosphere,’ In Handbook of East Asian Popular Culture, Eds.
+Koichi Iwabuchi, Chris Berry and Eva Tsai (London: Routledge),pp. 202-212

-(Forthcoming) 2015 ‘Mainland Chinese Women’s Home-erotic Databases and the Art of Failure,’ In Handbook of New Media in Asia, Eds.
-Larissa Hjorth and Olivia Khoo, (London: Routledge, 2015)
+2016 ‘Mainland Chinese Women’s Homo-Erotic Databases and the Art of Failure,’ In Handbook of New Media in Asia, Eds.
+Larissa Hjorth and Olivia Khoo, (London: Routledge)

 2011 Book review, Elizabeth Heineman, Before Porn was Legal: The Erotica Empire of Beate Uhse, (Chicago: University of Chicago Press, 2011) In Gender Studies, 21.1.

 2011 ‘On Isaac Leung, Cyber Sex as Pseudo Science; The Artist’s Search for Sex Spaces in Hong Kong (and Beyond) In Esther Cheung, Gina Marchetti and Tan See-Kam eds.
-Hong Kong Screenscapes: From The New Wave to the Digital Frontier (Hong Kong, Hong Kong University Press, 2011).
+Hong Kong Screenscapes: From The New Wave to the Digital Frontier (Hong Kong, Hong Kong University Press, 2011), pp.225-239.

 2015-2018 General Research Fund (GRF) ‘Trans-Asian Women's Forum on Erotic/Pornographic Media and Cultural Affect’ (PI) USD 35.000